 With the dual set up we usually recommend a sedimentary filter for the first housing.
 As explained under water filters these filters' main job is to eliminate any 'bigger' sedimentary contaminants in the water, like sand and leaves etc., so the second specialty filter does not get clogged up and can perform its job properly.
 The filters for the second housing would be more specialized as these ranges from the basic Carbon block filter to anti-bacterial Nano silver filters to self-fill filter cartridges that you can fill with the KDF media (please see water filters for a detailed explanation of the KDF media)

 We also have smaller compact systems that you can install in your caravan at the point of use.
 These systems range from standard dual systems that you can install straight into the water line to more complex reverse osmosis systems with their own pressurised water tank and faucet. (please see reverse osmosis for detailed information on RO)

 We understand that you do not always have the facilities with water pressure to assist with filtration and for this reason we have a hand pump system with reverse osmosis that you can take anywhere and purify your water.

 We have tried to cater for all the variables in camping and caravanning that we could think of but we welcome our clients to contact us with their specific needs and together we are usually able to come to a brilliant workable filtration or purification solution.

 Why invest in a water cooler?

 Water coolers are a very convenient way of having high quality pure drinking water on tap 100% of the time.
-These coolers are convenient in that you can place them where ever you have a power point.
-It is for this reason that they are very popular for business use.
+These coolers are convenient in that you can place them wherever you have a power point.
+It is for this reason that they are extremely popular for business use.